go140point6/ansible-playbooks/setup-ansible.md

     root            ALL=(ALL:ALL) ALL
     ansible         ALL=(ALL:ALL) NOPASSWD:ALL

-    Note: to save, type !wq and the Enter key.
+    Note: to save, type :wq and the Enter key.

 sudo su ansible ## This switched to the ansible user you just created cd ~